camin-mccluskey/personal-user-manual/README.md

 - Balancing planning with learning-by-doing.
 I have a tendency to plan a bit _too_ much when I should be just getting stuck in, learning and iterating.
 - Celebrating small wins, more generally jumping off the [hedonic treadmill](https://en.wikipedia.org/wiki/Hedonic_treadmill).
-- Testing frontend code, something I'm woefully under-practiced at.
+- Testing frontend code, something at which I'm woefully under-practiced.
 - Giving more direct feedback.
 I enjoy working in, and want to create, high performance teams.
 Taking **and** giving directed & constructive feedback is crucial to maintaining that culture.

-I really enjoy learning from the experience of others so please feel free to share your thoughts on any of the above.
+I really enjoy learning from the experience of others, so please feel free to share your thoughts on any of the above.
 It's also a huge bonus if you have book or talk recommendations.

 ## My Pet Peeves